 The Risk of Your Subscription Cancelling without a Warning.

 These services operate in part in the shadows.
-And it is also quite natural that the service may be working today and not at all on the next day.
+And it is also natural that the service may be working today and not at all on the next day.
 The site has disappeared, the individual you were transacting business with has vanished, and you have lost your money with no one to blame.

-Having a half battle to understand that you are a legitimate provider.
+Having a half-battle to understand that you are a legitimate provider.

 - Status of the Company: Is it a licensed/registered telecommunications company in the UAE (e.g., Etisalat, du)?